patsprice/https-github.com-bretfisher-container.training/slides/shared/swarm-vs-k8s.md

 --

-  - Kubernetes now supports Windows and is slowly getting easier

-  - It's the bleeding edge of infrastructure automation and experimentation
+- Kubernetes: bleeding edge of infrastructure automation and experimentation

+- New features refine expirence, getting more stable

+- Kubernetes now supports Windows Server 2019

 --

+- Similar to Apple, it waits for others to innovate, then makes things easier

 - Swarm is slowly getting more features

-  - Similar to Apple, it waits for others to innovate, then makes things easier
+- Docker's tight partnership with Microsoft: Windows Server 2016+ support

 ---